Alder Firewood

 However, others simply don't like it.

-So…...why are there so many different opinions about using alder firewood in a fireplace, wood stove or even an outdoor wood furnace?
+So…...why are there so many different opinions about using alder firewood in a fireplace, wood stove or even a campfire?

-Just like many other species of firewood, the type of tree people choose to burn is very controversial.
+Just like many other species of firewood, the type of tree people choose to burn has a lot to do with where they live geographically.

 For example, a majority of people who live in the northeastern portion of the United States only burn hardwoods like oak, beech, ash and maple.